Ronnieubas123/chat-app/README.md

-# Getting Started with Create React App
+# Getting Started with Chat App

 This project is a nodejs react socket.io and tailwind css and mongoDB for database.